gombrii/aoc/README.md

 - Each day’s puzzle input lives under `YEAR/input/dayX/`.
 - Each part (Part1, Part2) is implemented as a Go function taking a []byte (puzzle input).
 - The aoc init command:
-    - If provided a mod name creates a mod file with your system's currently installed Go version as well as a couple of utility packages under `shared/` (can be removed if not needed).
+    - If provided a mod name, eg. `-m mymodule`, creates a mod file with your system's currently installed Go version as well as a couple of utility packages under `shared/` (can be removed if not needed).
     - If provided a day, eg. `-d 1`, creates the scaffolding for a new day's solutions and input.
-- The aoc run command (default):
+- The aoc puzzle run command (default):
     1. Builds a temporary runner or fetches from cache.
     1. Invokes the corresponding function.
     1. Prints the result and execution duration.